iotaledger/documentation/channels/0.1/introduction/core-concepts.md

 - Signing each channel message with a different private key that belongs to one of the public key leaves
 - Sending enough of the Merkle tree in the signed message to allow subscribers to validate the signature

-The number of public keys that are pre-generated depends on the height of the Merkle tree..
+The number of public keys that are pre-generated depends on the height of the Merkle tree.

 When you create a new instance of the `Author` object, you have the option to decide the height of your author's Merkle tree.
 Here, the second argument indicates the height of the author's Merkle tree.